-This stage focuses on the transition from business case to technical design and delivery.
+This stage of the project aligns mainly between FBC approval and the Cabinet Office Gateway Review point 4 (readiness for service).
+It focuses on the transition from business case to technical design and delivery.

-During this stage we are managing the Digital Twin delivery as part of the overall project delivery.
+During this stage we are managing the Digital Twin (DT) delivery as part of the overall project delivery.